kuma-gzt/bounding_geometries/README.md

 Unvalid Geometry Polygons
 ------------------
-If a polygon is not geometrically valid (after the [GEOS](https://libgeos.org/) library), the plugin will skip it and continue with the rest of polygons.
-Note that the plugin won't crash if such event happens, but a warning message will be displayed:
+If a polygon is not geometrically valid (after the [GEOS](https://libgeos.org/) library criteria), the plugin will skip it and continue with the rest of polygons.
+If such an event happens, a warning message will be displayed:

 ![invalid_polygon](resources/invalid_polygon.png)